wildp/static_regex/docs/synopsis.md

 template<std::size_t N, std::bidirectional_iterator I, /* ... */> struct std::tuple_element<N, rx::static_regex_match_result<I, /* ... */>>;
 ```

 The submatch with index `0` denotes the entire match, while any submatches after that correspond to the capturing groups in the matched regex pattern.
+The public static data member `submatch_count` denotes the maximum number of submatches that an object contains.
+It should be noted that `size()` returns `submatch_count` when `has_value()` is `true`, and `0` otherwise.

+`static_regex_match_result` does not store individual submatches; instead submatches are re-constructed as needed.
 Whenever an individual capturing group is not matched, a default-constructed submatch is returned.

-Note: `size()` returns `submatch_count` when `has_value()` is `true`, and `0` otherwise.
+As such, `iterator` satisfies `std::random_access_iterator` but due to being a proxy iterator only meets the requirements for *Cpp17InputIterator*.

 ## Class template `rx::submatch`